 So began the process by which the tiny one-teacher Malakoff Road State School came into being.

-This image of the Malakoff Road State School taken around 1927 was provided by Mrs Helen Wilson nee Campbell.
+This image of the Malakoff Road State School taken around 1927 was provided by Mrs Helen Wilson, nee Campbell.
 She identifies the following people from left, John Hoefler (with bike), Heather Maynard (with slate ... possibly), Audrey, Daphne and Gladys Wormwell, riders Isabel and Helen Campbell, unknown, unknown, Ed and Alice Clifford and unknown.
-(Unknowns could be any of following: A. Reid, Gordon and George Maynard or R. Twidale)
+(Unknowns could be: A. Reid, Gordon and George Maynard or R. Twidale)

 Based on the 1927 image, artist Chris Souilijaert created this line drawing of children at Malakoff Road State School near Dalby, Queensland.